apostrophecms/apostrophe-multisite/README.md

 ## A work in progress

+Despite the version number we have NOT officially declared this module stableyet.
+Those using it in production are strongly advised to join our [Apostrophe Enterprise Support program](https://apostrophecms.org/support/enterprise-support).
+Note: you **do not** need this module in most Apostrophe projects.
+It is designed to support projects that require many independently edited sites with the same source code and configuration.

 ## Requirements (Node 8 is REQUIRED)

 This module requires Node 8.
 Your project must also have `apostrophe` as an npm dependency.